CivicActions/ssp-toolkit/appendices/laws-regulations.md

 # Applicable laws and regulations

-The following laws, regulations, or policies establish requirements for confidentiality, integrity, and availability for the The Project.
+The following laws, regulations, or policies establish requirements for confidentiality, integrity, and availability for the Project Full Name.
 This document references the publications where appropriate.

 ## Federal statutes